Mervyn King, Baron King of Lothbury: Early life and career

 Mervyn King is a son of Eric King, a railway porter who retrained as a geography teacher after the War, and Kathleen (née Passingham).
 Born at Chesham Bois in Buckinghamshire, he was educated at Warstones Junior School and Wolverhampton Grammar School in Staffordshire, before going up to read economics at King's College (graduating in 1969 with a first-class BA degree, proceeding MA in 1973) and St John's College, Cambridge, then (as Kennedy Scholar) at Harvard University.
 Whilst at Cambridge, King was Treasurer of the Cambridge University Liberal Club in 1968.
-While at Harvard, King's academic advisor and mentor was American economist Martin Feldstein whom he describes as "a very important influence."

 Elected a Fellow of St John's College in 1972, he worked as a researcher on the Cambridge Growth Project with future Nobel Laureate Sir Richard Stone and Terry Barker at the University of Cambridge.
 From 1977 until 1984, he taught at the University of Birmingham and was a Visiting Professor at Harvard then Massachusetts Institute of Technology (MIT) where he shared an office with then-Assistant Professor Ben Bernanke.
-King says that while at Birmingham, he was influenced by the Austrian School of Economics.
 In October 1984 he was appointed Professor of Economics at the London School of Economics where he founded the Financial Markets Group.
 In 1981, he was one of the 364 university economists who signed a letter to The Times condemning Chancellor Geoffrey Howe's 1981 Budget.

 Bank of England

 King joined the Bank in March 1991 as chief economist and executive director, after being a non-executive director from 1990 to 1991.
 He was appointed Deputy Governor in 1997, taking post on 1 June 1998.
 In the same year, King became a member of the Group of Thirty.
 An ex-officio member of the Bank's interest-rate setting Monetary Policy Committee since its inception in 1997, King took part in its monthly meetings.
 Succeeding Sir Eddie George as Governor on 1 July 2003, he became the first incumbent Governor of the Bank of England to receive an audience with Queen Elizabeth II.

-While Governor, King was responsible for putting Matthew Boulton and James Watt on the £50 note, Adam Smith on the £20 note, and Winston Churchill on the £5 note.
+While Governor, King was responsible for putting Matthew Boulton and James Watt on the £50 note.